MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

         5. In the **Line Discount %** field, enter **10**.

-    7. Close the **Sales Discounts** page.
+    7. Close the **Sales Line Discounts** page.

 7. Configure invoice discount

-    1. Select the search for page icon in the top-right corner of the page, **Customers**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, `Customers` and then choose the related link.

     2. On the **Customers** page, select the **Generic EU Web Shop** Customer **(CWEB0001)**